- Our Company

 As we’ve entered new communities, cultivated relationships, and grown as an organization, we have an even stronger sense of appreciation for the places we call home.
-We continually invest in the people, neighborhoods, and nonprofit organizations that have given us so much.
+We continually invest in the people, neighborhoods, and non-profit organizations that have given us so much.
 It is inspiring to watch them thrive and continue to make an impact in countless ways.

 At Miron Construction, we exist to serve the communities in which we live and work, giving back whenever and wherever we can.

 United Way envisions a world where every community is a strong one, with jobs that can support families, good schools, and a healthy environment.
 Miron employees have been giving generously to United Way for several years.
-In 2020, Miron donated more than $483,000 in combined employee and corporate donations, an increase of $50,000 from 2019.
+In 2022, Miron pledged to donate more than $665,000 in combined employee and corporate donations, an increase of $80,000 from 2021.
 More than three-quarters of our employees made a gift.
 As you can see, we take our commitment to sharing in the responsibility of ensuring a safe, healthy community for all very seriously.
 Miron’s collective commitment to strengthening communities is apparent in its employees’ ongoing donation of time, talent, and treasure.
-Each year, they make a significant impact on the programs and services supported by United Way throughout each of the communities in which Miron offices are located, including the Neenah, Green Bay, Madison, Milwaukee, Wausau, and Eau Claire, Wisconsin, as well as Cedar Rapids, Iowa.“In their engagement with United Way Fox Cities, the Miron team has been true to their mission of building excellence.
+Each year, they make a significant impact on the programs and services supported by United Way throughout each of the communities in which Miron offices are located, including Neenah, Green Bay, Madison, Milwaukee, Wausau, and Eau Claire, Wisconsin, as well as Cedar Rapids, Iowa.“In their engagement with United Way Fox Cities, the Miron team has been true to their mission of building excellence.
 Miron’s culture of dreaming and caring comes through in their big-hearted leadership and commitment, not only for United Way, but for the entire community.
 At Miron, people want to give back, and that passion is contagious!
 We are grateful for your generosity and vision as you partner with us to build a stronger, more caring community for everyone.”Peter KellyFormer President & CEO of United Way Fox Cities

 Boys & Girls Clubs